imrockysingh1/News-Villa/README.md

 - Icons used in this app are from OpenWeatherMap and other sources.
 - This app was built with React and uses the OpenWeatherMap API.

-License

-This project is licensed under the MIT License.
-See LICENSE.txt for details.

 Contact